georgiospardalis/go_attempt/README.md

 - write output data to specified file

 This can be also seen through the pipeline where:
-- a channel is provided with data being read line by line (`reading_stage`)
+- a channel is provided, with data being read line by line (`reading_stage`)
-- goroutines that "listen" to this channel would process data, estimate fares and forward the end results to the output channel of their own (`processing_stage`)
+- goroutines that "listen" to this channel process data, estimate fares and forward the end results to the output channel of their own (`processing_stage`)
 - another goroutine merges the output of the aforementioned channels